ssiarhei115/CountryHouse-price-prediction/README.md

 ## Data description

 Primary dataset is one parsed from the web site realt.by.
-It contains data about cottages & countryhouses ads in Belarus in Apr 2024: more than 16000 rows with 52 columns initially.
+It contains data about houses, cottages & countryhouses ads in Belarus in Apr 2024: more than 16000 rows with 52 columns initially.

 Here is the visualization of objects distribution on the map